books

 -Advanced Trigger Functions

 The example shown in the last section is a round about way of tracking user modifications and deletions from/to the table.
-A better way to implement the idea of ...
+A better way to implement the idea ...

 -Destroying a Trigger